-The iOS Gateway application is a free utility to connect Eggplant Functional with iOS devices.
-It lets you control any iOS device running iOS 9, iOS 10, iOS 11, iOS 12, or iOS 13. iOS Gateway also works with iPadOS 13 and Apple TV (4th generation).
+iOS Gateway is a free utility to connect Eggplant Functional with iOS devices.
+It lets you control any iOS device running iOS 9, iOS 10, iOS 11, iOS 12, iOS 13, or iOS14. iOS Gateway also works with iPadOS 13, iPadOS 14, and Apple TV (4th generation).

 How iOS Gateway Works